 "Unfortunately, only a few of the physicians have the availability to accept new patients," said the practice manager, Anne Shurtleff.

 "We continue to actively recruit for primary care physicians and nurse practitioners as we have for the last year," she added.
-"But we continue to find it very challenging to fill those positions."

 Dr. Andrew Schamess, who opened Lenox Internal Medi cine on Route 7 & 20 nearly six years ago and now has 2,730 patients, is relocating to Ohio, primarily for family reasons.
 But an announcement is likely soon that Community Health Programs (CHP), a federally subsidized family practice, will take over the facility, Schamess told The Eagle.